James5979/literate-devops-site/content/portfolio/kubernetes/resource-quota.md

     requests.memory: 1Gi
 ```

-**CKA Exam Tip**: resource quotas require that you reference the [kubernetes.io](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) documentation, since no imperative command exists.
+**CKA Exam Tip**: resource quotas require that you reference the [kubernetes.io](https://kubernetes.io/docs/concepts/policy/resource-quotas/) documentation, since no imperative command exists.
 You can always use the `kubectl explain` command to infer what fields you should use.

-**Pitfall**: a cpu or memory quota creates the necessity for each pod to define its own resource requirements.
-If no requirements have been set, and no default limits exist, then the pod will not be scheduled.
+**Pitfall**: creating a resource quota for CPU and/or memory means that each pod must have its own resource requirements defined.
+If no requirements have been set, and no defaults exist, then the pod will not be scheduled.

 Resource output for a quota: